amiaopensource/time-based-media-art/README.md

 ## Time-based media art resources

-In the spirit of [analog-inspection](https://github.com/amiaopensource/analog-inspection), **time-based-media-art-resources** collects resources on the care and preservation of time-based media art.
+In the spirit of [analog-inspection](https://github.com/amiaopensource/analog-inspection), **time-based-media-art** collects resources on the care and preservation of time-based media art.

 ### Guidelines and Articles